MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-akri-opcua.md

 ## (Optional) Creating X.509 v3 Certificates

->[!NOTE]: If security is not desired, skip to [Creating OPC UA Servers](#creating-opc-ua-servers), as each monitoring broker will use an OPC UA Security Policy of None if it cannot find credentials mounted in its pod.
+>[!NOTE]: If security is not desired, skip to **Creating OPC UA Servers**, as each monitoring broker will use an OPC UA Security Policy of None if it cannot find credentials mounted in its pod.

 ### Generating certificates